 Doug Davidoff, Founder and CEO of Imagine Business Development

 Allbound.
 I like that.
-One of the hurdles many companies face is the tendency to build their marketing efforts entirely online or off, choosing one over the other instead of looking at how they work together bring in more qualified leads.
+One of the hurdles many companies face is the tendency to build their marketing efforts entirely online or off, choosing one over the other instead of looking at how they work together to bring in more qualified leads.

-Outbound & inbound marketing – what’s the difference?
+Outbound & Inbound Marketing – What’s the difference?

 Outbound marketing is essentially another name for traditional advertising – the use of push tactics.
-These include television and radio advertising, print advertising, telemarketing, direct mail and outdoor advertising.
+These include television and radio advertising, print advertising, telemarketing, direct mail, and outdoor advertising.

-The truth is, companies that are serious about growth don’t view marketing as an either or proposition.
-They leverage both outbound and inbound marketing strategies together to achieve optimal results.
+The truth is, companies that are serious about growth don’t view marketing as an ‘either or’ proposition.
+They leverage both outbound and Inbound Marketing strategies together to achieve optimal results.

 Tradeshows, A Perfect Example of Allbound

 One of the easiest places to look at allbound as a strategy is on the exhibit floor.
-Kinetix employed allbound to help our client, Pacific Safety Consulting, win best in show and drive new qualified leads from their participation in the 2016 CSSE Show in Vancouver.
+Kinetix employed allbound to help our client, Pacific Safety Consulting, win best in show and drive new qualified leads from their participation in the 2016 CSSE conference in Vancouver.

-We began with a traditional tradeshow participation plan that included sponsorship, a new booth, printed brochures and ads in the show guide.
-Layered on top were in-booth events designed to capture leads and meet CASL permission requirements, alongside targeted email outreach before, during and after the show to reinforce the organization’s value and build stronger relationships with show attendees.
+We began with a traditional trade show participation plan that included sponsorship, a new booth, printed brochures, and ads in the show guide.
+Layered on top were in-booth events designed to capture leads and meet CASL permission requirements, alongside targeted email outreach before, during, and after the show to reinforce the organization’s value and build stronger relationships with show attendees.